cosmadora/personal-website/content/portfolio.md

 ---
 title: "Portfolio"
-description: "Lauras Software Development portfolio"
+description: "Adoras Software Development portfolio"
 ---

 Here you can find a list of projects I worked on: